awslabs/sockeye/README.md

 #### GPU

-If you want to run sockeye on a GPU you need to make sure your version of MXNet contains the GPU code.
+If you want to run sockeye on a GPU you need to make sure your version of Apache MXNet contains the GPU code.
 Depending on your version of CUDA you can do this by running the following for CUDA 8.0:

 ```bash